hadze/machinelearning/tutorials/tensorboard/README.md

 This has already cost me some precious time and nerves in the past.
 Fortunately, there are some tools out there that can help.
 In the following example I would like to show you an application with which both the architecture and some important metrics of underlying algorithms are shown.
 I hope it can be of use to some of you.
+The original post can be found [on Medium](https://ahadzalic.medium.com/visualize-machine-learning-metrics-with-tensorflow-and-tensorboard-6928db082830)

 ![example](https://github.com/hadze/machinelearning/blob/master/tutorials/tensorboard/doc/results.png)